Macomatic/dcms/README.md

 # dcms
-A Dental Clinic Management System (DCMS) for a dental centre with clinics in major cities across Canada
+A Dental Clinic Management System (DCMS) for a dental centre with clinics in major cities across Canada.
+A project done for uOttawa's CSI2132 Database's Class.
+Uses PHP and PostgreSQL

 Create a file named envvars.php and add this line of code